algolia/docsearch/packages/website/docs/who-can-apply.md

 We built DocSearch from the ground up with the idea of improving search on large technical documentations.
 For this reason, we are offering a free hosting version to all online technical documentations and technical blogs.

-We’re usually turn down applications when they are not production ready or have non-technical content on the website.
+We usually turn down applications when they are not production ready or have non-technical content on the website.

 ## The checklist